 Are you a PhD in religious studies or divinity?
 Have something on Biblical history, philosophy, analysis, etc.?
 I’d like to hear about it.
 I’m especially interested in works that explore the historical basis of the Bible or look at Biblical places or events and try to tie them into real history.

 - Judaism/Jewish Life.

 Are you Jewish and writing about ancient or more contemporary Jewish life?
 I’d like to hear from you.
 Are you Anita Diamont?
-My phone number is….
+My phone number is. . . .
 But please, please, please have better credentials than just “I’ve always been interested in Judaism.”
 It’s not just about the subject.
-It’s also about the writer, and the writer has to have more going for them than a passion for the subject.
+It’s also about the writer, and the writer has to have more going for him or her than a passion for the subject.

 - Ancient Cultures.

-Maybe it’s because I’m addicted to ROME on HBO, but I would love to see more written about those times, but in an accessible manner and perhaps not weighing more than an anvil.
+Maybe it’s because I was addicted to Rome on HBO, but I would love to see more written about those times, but in an accessible manner, and perhaps not weighing more than an anvil.
 Again, you have to have the credentials to write such a work, and not merely be “passionately interested.”
 Hence, if you are not a trained historian, your work is likely not salable to a publisher.

 Also, I confess to being very interested in Atlantis and the Bermuda Triangle.
 While not exactly “ancient cultures,” if you happen to be the next Charles Berlitz, bring it on.

 - Diet & Nutrition